 This is an interactive class and everyone should attempt to review the submissions of their classmates and add comments.
 However, in order to protect from spammers, Smugmug.com only allows comments when visitors are logged in to Smugmug (not to www.photoclassforyou.com).
 You can log in to Smugmug using either:

-1. Your own Smugmug account (minimum $40 per year - and, I feel, worth the price)
+1. Your own Smugmug account (minimum $40 per year - not required)

 2. Login via Facebook account